Home

 Other emergencies that will require a safe and sturdy way to transport your cat include fires, and depending on where you live, earthquakes, floods or other disasters that will require you to leave your home quickly.

 I stress these potential emergency situations because I've read other people's recommendations that you should simply borrow a cat carrier for those rare trips to the veterinarian.
-In case of an emergency, you will not have enough warning and you must be prepared to take care of all your pets immediately.
+However, in case of an emergency, you will not have enough warning and you must be prepared to take care of all your pets immediately.

 You should own your own and keep it in an easily accessible place in your home.
 This could make a significant difference in taking care of your cat in an emergency situation.